Monitor KPIs in Existing Aviation SMS

 These are important and natural questions to ask.
 Now, “existing SMS programs” can vary greatly in structure, maturity and safety data management strategies.
-For this reason, we will show you how to do this from the standpoint of an SMS program using SMS-Pro.
+For this reason, we will show you how to do this from the standpoint of an SMS database program using SMS-Pro.
 We very rarely like to discuss SMS Pro in our blog articles.
 We prefer to educate and help our clients as the role of an SMS partner.

 - Avoid generalizations; and

 1 – Understand What KPIs Are by Reviewing KPI Resources

-Having a very solid understanding of key performance indicators is essential for monitoring the safety performance of your aviation SMS program.
+Having a very solid understanding of key performance indicators is essential for monitoring the safety performance of your aviation SMS.
 Fortunately, we have many such resources:

 - What Is a Key Performance Indicator (KPI) in Aviation SMS